 Great handling starts with a superior frame.
 The CRF450RX’s chassis was designed to be narrow, lightweight, and more responsive thanks to reduced lateral rigidity.
 The result is a bike that gets into, around, and out of corners faster.

 Designed in conjunction with the frame, by using narrower main members (just like the frame uses narrower main spars), we’ve matched the swingarm’s lateral rigidity to the rest of the chassis.
 What you get is a balanced, fully integrated approach to frame stiffness, letting you get around corners faster and with better feel.

-Three key features changed here: The battery box is lower, for an improved center of gravity.
-Second, it’s also easier to service.
-And third, it’s now water-tight, so there’s nothing to worry about when racing in wet conditions.
+The battery box is positioned lower, for an improved center of gravity.
+It’s also easier to service, as well as water-tight, so there’s less to worry about when racing in wet conditions.

-We’ve increased the front suspension’s stroke by 5mm for 2021, for better handling and rider comfort.
-Also, we redesigned the axle holding fixtures at the bottom of each fork leg—that increases rigidity, and enhances steering precision and suspension performance.
-Finally, we retuned the suspension settings for a more compliant ride.
+Increased front suspension stroke offers better handling and rider comfort.
+The axle holding fixtures are positioned at the bottom of each fork leg to help increase rigidity, and enhance steering precision and suspension performance.

-The 2021 CRF450RX’s new frame design gave us the opportunity to fit a new rear shock.
-We’ve optimized its shape to match the frame, and gave it new settings to work with the new chassis.
+We’ve optimized the shape of the rear shock to match the frame, and gave it settings to work with the chassis.
 The shocks valving resets faster for better response.
-In addition, we’ve fit a new steel spring that’s way lighter, cutting weight without cutting performance.
-And naturally, the RX gets its own shock settings optimized for enduro riding.
+And, of course, the RX gets its own shock settings optimized for Enduro riding.